NotSooShariff/yeetcode/README.md

 - `2.
 Add Two Numbers`
 - ...

-Inside each directory, you will find a Markdown file (`.md`) that offers a detailed explanation of the problem and a Python solution heavily commented for easy comprehension.
+Inside each directory, you will find a Markdown file (`.md`) that offers a detailed explanation of the problem and a Python solution heavily commented on for easy comprehension.

 ## 📖 Problem Descriptions and Code